 The steps of the product discovery might be called or divided differently by different managers, but the overall framework is the same.
 This makes the method of product discovery worth internalizing, as it might appear in each of your projects.

-4. Collect technical requirements.
-Now, when you know what the main problems of your clients are, it’s time to solve them.
+- Collect technical requirements.
+Now, that you know what the main problems of your clients are, it’s time to solve them.
 Define what features the product should have and technical experts will provide you with the technical requirements.

 Tools to run a problem research